If you have questions, we have answers...

 Yes.
 Cost-OS has a BIM takeoff function that uses IFC files that can be pulled from various sources, such as Revit, Tekla, Bentley, Intergraph, and other design tools.
 Cost-OS’ powerful parametric engine, combined with BIM, enables the quick and accurate pricing of ‘less than fully-detailed’ BIM models.
 Moreover, it allows design optimization and quick identification of most appropriate materials and construction methods.
 Intelligent, parameter-driven assemblies can be built and applied to BIM elements.

-What is the Quote Management button?
+What is the Project Variables button?